pfgithub/scpl/docs/actions/getdetailsofulyssessheet.md

-## Get Details of Ulysses Sheet / getdetailsofulyssessheet (internally `is.workflow.actions.properties.ulysses.sheet`)
+## Get Details of Ulysses Sheet / GetDetailsofUlyssesSheet (internally `is.workflow.actions.properties.ulysses.sheet`)

 > This action is not yet complete.
 Some arguments may be missing.